AlessandroMarcellettiUnicam1/Identity_management_framework/README.md

     docker network disconnect net_test $(docker ps -a -q --filter ancestor=prom/prometheus)
     ```

-4. Open Grafana and add a new dataSource to look like this:
+4. Run and open Grafana and add a new dataSource to look like this:

+docker run -d -p 3000:3000 grafana/grafana-enterprise

 ![dataSource](prometheus/Grafana_dataSource.png)

 5. Import the Grafana dashboard through the Json file contained within the prometheus folder.